 We are reimagining the response to intimate partner violence through the lens of restorative justice.

 The Center for Court Innovation is working to reimagine the response to intimate partner violence through the lens of restorative justice.
 Not long ago, the prospect of such a response was dismissed by many as impossible.
 In 2016, we co-hosted a national roundtable on the intersection of restorative justice and intimate partner violence to engage directly-impacted people, advocates, policymakers, and practitioners.
-In 2018, we helped organize a follow-up convening in New York City.
+A local convening in New York City followed the roundtable in the same year.

 The Center for Court Innovation learned about restorative approaches to crime and conflict from Native American practitioners in whose communities peacemaking has been practiced for generations.
 We are deeply grateful to our many Native mentors, especially from the Navajo Nation, who taught us about kinship in this work.
 We are also grateful to our trainers from across the country who taught us the foundations of circle practice and who walked us through the real-life challenges of implementation.